aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/_index.md

 - An absolute or relative path to the image (for single-page forms).
 - An absolute or relative path to the scanned PDF (for single-page or multi-page forms).
+- An absolute or relative path to the interactive PDF (for single-page or multi-page forms).
 - A memory stream containing a scan or a photo of the form in any of the [supported formats](/omr/net/supported-file-formats/).
 Useful for building web applications or APIs.
 - An array of paths to scanned form pages (for multi-page forms).
 - An array of memory streams containing scans or photographs of the completed form pages in any of the [supported formats](/omr/net/supported-file-formats/).
 Useful for building web applications or APIs.